Hucklyberry-Hound/ingoodcompany/README.md

 In Good Company’s front-end consist primarily of React, Apollo Client, Material UI, and CSS.
 Modular React components allowed for easy design implementation throughout.
 Personal CSS contributed to most of the UI/UX of the site.

 In Good Company’s back-end consist primarily of Node.js, Prisma (ORM, Database, Server), and GraphQl.
+The backend of our application was handled by Prisma, which provided us with a database, ORM, and server.
+GraphQl replaced the typical RESTful architecture, by providing a single endpoint to mutate and query data from our database.
 Heroku was used for deployment of app.

 * Javascript
 * React